Triumphant Wawrinka dashes Djokovic's Paris dream

 “I played the match of my life, it’s hard to believe.
 Playing against Novak was one of the biggest challenges.
 I know how much he wanted this Roland Garros,” a gracious Wawrinka told the crowd after adding the French Open title to his 2014 Australian Open success.

-“I want to say congratulations to Stan and it is not very easy for me to speak now, there are things in life that are more important than victories and that is character and respect,” the eight-times grand slam champion said after coming off second best at Roland Garros for the third time.
+“I want to say congratulations to Stan and it is not very easy for me to speak now, there are things in life that are more important than victories and that is character and respect,” the eight-times grand slam champion said after coming off second best in a Roland Garros final for the third time.

 “I’ve got a lot of respect for you Stan, you’re a great champion with a big heart, you deserve this title.”

-After failing to join the magnificent seven of men’s tennis -- Fred Perry, Don Budge, Rod Laver, Roy Emerson, Andre Agassi, Roger Federer, Rafa Nadal -- by completing the career slam, Djokovic said: ”I will be back next year to try again to win the title.
+After failing to join the magnificent seven of men’s tennis -- Fred Perry, Don Budge, Rod Laver, Roy Emerson, Andre Agassi, Roger Federer, Rafa Nadal -- in completing the career slam, Djokovic said: “I will be back next year to try again to win the title.”

 A year after Wawrinka drowned his sorrows at a popular Paris burger joint following his 2014 first round humbling, the Swiss was all smiles on Sunday as he enjoyed a champagne reception with his coach Magnus Norman in the Roland Garros players’ lounge -- toasting a remarkable turnaround in his fortunes.

-Victory certainly tasted sweet for the 30-year-old whose ending of Djokovic’s 28-match winning streak made him the oldest man to hoist the Musketeers’ Cup since Andres Gomez in 1990.
+Victory certainly tasted sweet for the 30-year-old who ended Djokovic’s 28-match winning streak to become the oldest man to hoist the Musketeers’ Cup since Andres Gomez in 1990.

 “Magnus always found the words to make me believe in myself (and made sure I) go on court knowing and believing that I can beat the No. 1 player in a grand slam final,” Wawrinka said.